Floyd Rose Tremolos for Left Hand Guitars: The Asian OEM Pool

 - Gaskell Guitars Australia

-- Oct 14
+- Oct 14, 2025

-- 9 min read
+- 10 min read

-Updated: 1 day ago
+Updated: 4 days ago

-The following is the ultimate guide on left handed Floyd Rose tremolos: genuine, licensed, and proprietary - past and present.
+The following information is the definitive guide on Floyd Rose tremolos (and variants) with a special (but not exclusive) emphasis on left-handed guitars - past and present.
 Nowhere else on the internet will you find all this information in one place.

 This article is in five parts:

-Part 1: Original and Genuine Floyd Rose (Floyd Rose, Fernandes, Schaller, Sung il, Ping Well)
+Part 1: Original and Genuine Floyd Rose (Floyd Rose, Fernandes, Schaller, Sung-il, Ping Well)

 Part 2: OEM Producers (Kahler, Gotoh, Takeuchi, Ping Well, Jin Ah)